ome/omero-documentation/omero/developers/Web/Deployment.rst

 From OMERO 5.6.0 release, the ``omero-web`` library supports Python 3 and can be installed via :command:`pip`.
-We need to specify a location :envvar:`OMERODIR` to create log files and a :file:`config.xml` file.
+We need to specify a location :envvar:`OMERODIR` where `omero-web` will create log files and a :file:`config.xml` file.
 This can be any existing directory.

-We recommend you use a virtual environment:
+We recommend you use a virtual environment and start by installing ``omero-py`` as described at `omero-py <https://github.com/ome/omero-py>`_.

 .. parsed-literal::

-    $ python3 -m venv py3_venv
-    $ source py3_venv/bin/activate

     # Somewhere to create config and log files
     $ export OMERODIR=$(pwd)